 d.
-Locations within areas where measures for reducing radioactive concentrations, such as cultivation management, are in great need but are not sufficiently implemented; and e.
+Locations within areas where measures for reducing radioactive concentrations, such as cultivation management etc., are in great need are not sufficiently implemented; and e.
 When causes for detecting high concentration levels of radioactive cesium in items are identified, such as the impact of the topography of mountains and forests, locations where the relevant causes apply.

-(2) As for crops which especially require the cultivation management, etc. in order to keep their radioactive cesium below the maximum limits (e.g. log-grown shiitake), they must comply with the requirement in (1) above, and factors causing the contamination above the maximum level must also be removed through the management, etc.
+(2) As for Crops which especially require the cultivation management, etc. in order to keep their radioactive cesium below the maximum limits (e.g. log-grown shiitake), they must comply with the requirement in (1) above, and factors causing the contamination above the maximum limits must also be removed through the management, etc.

-(3) As for livestock products, they must comply with the requirement in (1) above, and causal factors of radioactive cesium contamination above the maximum limits must also be removed by, such as, making sure that feeds that exceed the provisional tolerable levels are not fed.
+(3) As for Livestock products, they must comply with the requirement in (1) above, and factors causing the contamination above the maximum limits must also be removed through the management, etc, such as, making sure that feeds that exceed the provisional tolerable levels are not fed.

-(4)Besides the above, when measures are taken to ensure that foods exceeding the maximum limits for radioactive cesium are not shipped, the relevant restrictions may be cancelled.
+(4)Besides the above, when measures are taken to ensure that foods exceeding the maximum limits for radioactive cesium are not distributed, the relevant restrictions may be cancelled.

-(5) When the prefectural governments apply for the cancellation of the relevant restrictions, they must submit an inspection plan for conducting the inspections described above.
+(5) When the local governments apply for the cancellation of the relevant restrictions, they must submit an inspection plan for conducting the inspections described above.